rmcd1024/derivmkts/README.md

 ## Calculation of Greeks

-I have tried to make calculation of Greeks easy.
 The function `greeks()` accepts an option pricing function call as an argument, and returns a vectorized set of greeks for any pricing function that uses standard input names (i.e., the asset price is `s`, the volatility is `v`, etc.).

 As an example, the following calculation will produce the full complement of greeks for a call, for each of three strike prices.
 You